Fort Irwin National Training Center: Geography

-Within its territory on its western side lies the Goldstone Deep Space Communications Complex.
-The ZIP Code is 92310, and the reservation is inside area codes 442 and 760.
+The Goldstone Deep Space Communications Complex is within its territory on the western side.
+The ZIP Code is 92310.
+The reservation is inside area codes 442 and 760.

 Climate

-According to the Köppen Climate Classification system, Fort Irwin has a cold desert climates, abbreviated "BWk" on climate maps.
+Fort Irwin has a cold desert climate within the Köppen Climate Classification system, abbreviated "BWk" on climate maps.

 Demographics

-The United States Census Bureau has designated Fort Irwin as a separate census-designated place (CDP) for statistical purposes, covering the residential population.
+In 2010, the United States Census Bureau designated Fort Irwin as a separate census-designated place (CDP) for statistical purposes, covering the residential population.
 Per the 2020 census, the population was 8,096.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.